ColorLock/color-lock-web-app/EMULATOR_TESTING.md

 1. Stop the app (Ctrl+C in its terminal)
 2. Stop the emulators (Ctrl+C in the emulator terminal)
+3. If using a mock gateway, stop it too (Ctrl+C in its terminal)

 Both the `cursor-dev` and `local-test` scripts handle cleanup automatically when you press Ctrl+C.